Do-it-Yourself: Changing Engine Oil

 If you have found changing your inboard engine oil to be a difficult, time consuming and messy process, you are not alone.
-In the case of many installations, only a sideshow contortionist would be able to reach the sump plug.
-Not to mention that, even if the plug is accessible, there’s often not enough room for a container to catch and hold the oil as it drains out.
+In the case of many installations the sump plug is incredibly hard to reach.
+Even if the plug is accessible, there’s often not enough room for a container to catch and hold the oil as it drains out.
 In spite of these difficulties, changing your oil at appropriate intervals is the most important thing you can do to maintain engine health and performance.

-For installations that preclude “workaround” methods such as this, the selection of an “off the shelf” system will be necessary.
+For installations that preclude workaround methods such as this, use an off-the-shelf system such as an oil change pump.
 These systems vary in capacity, convenience and cost.
 The most basic are manual hand pumps like the Little Pal, which withdraw the oil via the dipstick tube and deposit it into a separate container.
 Somewhat more sophisticated are self-contained manual systems, such as our West Marine Oil Extractor, which also include a container into which the oil is deposited.
-Due to the small diameter of the withdrawal tube, these systems require patience and, in addition, manual dexterity on the part of the user.
+Due to the small diameter of the withdrawal tube, these systems require patience and manual dexterity on the part of the user.

-Moving up the ladder of convenience are 12-volt systems, like Jabsco’s Porta-Quick and Flat Tank systems, which replace muscle-power with an electric pump.
+Moving up the ladder of convenience are 12-volt systems, like our West Marine Professional Oil Changer and Flat Tank systems, which replace muscle-power with an electric pump.
 For ultimate convenience, many owners with larger engines or multiple installations prefer the convenience of systems that plumb directly to the sump drain itself.
 These systems, represented by products from Reverso and Groco, quickly drain the oil at the flick of a switch.
 Many employ a manifold design making them more convenient for multiple engine installations.
 In addition to removing dirty oil from an engine, they can also be used to refill the crankcase with fresh oil.

-You also need to be prepared with oil-absorbent pads, to keep even small drops of oil out of your bilge.
+You also need to be prepared with oil-absorbent pads to keep even small drops of oil out of your bilge.
 Meticulous attention to cleanliness is important, not only to keep your bilge looking and smelling fresh, but also to prevent any oil from going into the water when the bilge pump operates.
-The authorities will ruin your day, and hold you responsible for cleanup costs, if you discharge oil that causes a sheen on the water’s surface in your marina.
+The authorities will hold you responsible for cleanup costs if you discharge oil that causes a sheen on the water’s surface in your marina.

 Before purchasing new oil, remember that oil that is great for a gasoline inboard is not always right for a diesel.
 Your owner’s manual should state the API (American Petroleum Institute) and SAE (Society of Automotive Engineers) ratings that denote the correct oil for your engine.
 These ratings should appear on the container of the oil you buy.
 API ratings that begin with the letter C are formulated for use in diesel engines.
 Ratings that begin with the letter S are formulated for gasoline engines.